 We all know that weddings and toasts go together like whiskey and rocks.
-But how do you set the scene for the best possible wedding whiskey toast, and then when do you say?
+But how do you set the scene for the best possible wedding whiskey toast, and then what do you say?
 Let’s talk about the best ways to make a great impact with a wedding speech (or how to help your family and friends plan the toasts for your wedding) without being cheesy or over the top.

 Setting the Stage